olawaleexcellent06-cloud/spotify_analysis/README.md

 Aliases

 📊 Business Questions Answered
-What is the average number of streams?
+- What is the average number of streams?
-Which songs have the highest streams?
+- Which songs have the highest streams?
-Which artists have the most songs?
+- Which artists have the most songs?
-Which release year contains the most songs?
+- Which release year contains the most songs?
-Which release year has the highest average streams?
+- Which release year has the highest average streams?
-Which musical key is used most frequently?
+- Which musical key is used most frequently?
-How many songs are in Major and Minor mode?
+- How many songs are in Major and Minor mode?
-Which songs have danceability above 80%?
+- Which songs have danceability above 80%?
-Which songs have above-average energy?
+- Which songs have above-average energy?
-Which songs appear in Spotify charts but not Apple charts?
+- Which songs appear in Spotify charts but not Apple charts?
-Categorize songs using a CASE statement based on stream counts.
+- Categorize songs using a CASE statement based on stream counts.
-Which artists have more than three songs?
+- Which artists have more than three songs?
-Which artists have both multiple songs and above-average streams?
+ -Which artists have both multiple songs and above-average streams?
-Which songs have above-average danceability but below-average streams?
+- Which songs have above-average danceability but below-average streams?
-Which songs have the highest acousticness?
+- Which songs have the highest acousticness?
-Which artists released songs across multiple years?
+- Which artists released songs across multiple years?
-Compare average streams before and after 2020.
+- Compare average streams before and after 2020.
-Which songs appear in both Spotify and Apple playlists the most?
+- Which songs appear in both Spotify and Apple playlists the most?
-Rank artists by total streams.
+- Rank artists by total streams.
-Generate a yearly summary report of song performance.
+- Generate a yearly summary report of song performance.

 💡 Key Insights
 A small number of artists account for a large share of total streams.